 When I was ten, I discovered the power of the written word while plundering in my mother’s bedroom.
 I’m a plunderer.
 It’s one of my greatest strengths.
 I found a diary of sorts that chronicled some of my and my brother’s childhood antics.
 Of course I read it.
 I found that words strung together in a certain way had the capacity to make me laugh and to make me cry.
 It made me want to write.
 It made me want to write so bad that I swallowed the ink from my mother’s pen, hoping that somehow the magic would get into my blood.
 I’ve been writing ever since.

 Gradle Bird was a finalist in the 2015 William Faulkner – William Wisdom novel writing competition.
 My first novel, which is marinating in a drawer, ranked the same in 2011.
 My other writing credits include the short story and screenplay of the produced, albeit homespun film, The Pigeon Catcher (Ceiba Productions 2002).
 I started my professional career at age twelve, working as a dishwasher, waitress, and cook at a truck stop off I-16.
 I have held various positions throughout my working life: envelope licker, tortoise tagger, lifeguard, Senate page, model, editor, water-polo coach, marine biologist, plant grower, software consultant, and 6-Sigma Black Belt.
-I currently work in Corporate America in a global supply chain capacity where I find soul in the people but not in the work.
 My husband, Thomas, and I, along with our two sons, T.C. and Robert Esten, and two dogs, Cro and Blue Moon June, live in an old barn on Edisto Island, SC.
 To this day, my mother is one of my favorite writers.